Gifted Advisory Committee

 3. To provide communication opportunities between the representatives of NAPAGE and District staff.

-1. Standing members of the Gifted Advisory Committee will be the Supervisor of Special Education and Pupil Services, Coordinator of Special Education, Gifted Support Master Teacher, one member representing the Assistant Superintendent’s Office, President of NAPAGE, Vice-President of NAPAGE, and two other NAPAGE Executive Board Members.
+1. Standing members of the Gifted Advisory Committee will be the Director of Student Services, Coordinator of Special Education, Gifted Support Master Teacher, one member representing the Assistant Superintendent’s Office, President of NAPAGE, Vice-President of NAPAGE, and two other NAPAGE Executive Board Members.

 2. Parent representatives on the Gifted Advisory Committee will be appointed by NAPAGE and include one per elementary and middle school buildings and two per high school buildings.